-Fauci: Trump should urge his followers to get vaccinated
+Fauci: Trump Should Urge His Followers to Get Vaccinated

 The number of vaccine doses distributed and administered each day in the U.S. is rising, with more than 2.5 million daily shots in arms on average in the last week.

-About 1 in 5 Americans have received at least one dose, with about 1 in 9 fully vaccinated, according to the Centers for Disease Control and Prevention.
+About 1 in 5 Americans have received at least one dose, with about 1 in 9 fully vaccinated, according to data from the Centers for Disease Control and Prevention.

 The coronavirus is blamed for over 530,000 deaths in the United States.
 Deaths and newly confirmed infections per day have tumbled over the past two months.
 But cases are running at a still-troubling average of about 55,000 a day.